terra-campaigns/arrival/campaign/factions/ffkaEast.md

 	- Lack of trust in the figurehead.
 - **Consequence of its destruction**: some cities depend on the organisation charity, which would not be taken by Olivepia's FFKA.
 - **Defences**: strong military organisation

-## Faction

-- **Features**:
-	- Faithful followers and members
-	- Organised military organisation
-- **Trouble**:
-	- Sergarus, the commander, is not in good relationship with Olivepia's FFKA (1 pt)
-	- Deflection of members to the Dark Cavalry (1 pt)
-	- Many members do not trust Sergarus anymore, and are very uncomfortable with the impalements (1 pt)
-- **Goals**
-	- [ ] Remove problem: Strengthen its hold on its members (cost 4: city + skilled mage opposition - Gellert, plausible)

 ## Details